Free Guide: Building Your Advertising FoundationMay 31, 2022

 - Look Inside

-Without making these 5 assets the absolute best they can be, driving oodles of traffic to your book product page with Amazon Ads (or any other form of advertising/marketing for that matter), is going to be a complete and utter waste of time and money.
+Without making these 5 assets the absolute best they can be, driving oodles of traffic to your book product page with any form of advertising or marketing, is going to be a complete and utter waste of time and money.

-Let's dive into each of these assets a little more to ensure your books are primed and ready for Amazon Ads and ultimately, sell books.
+Let's dive into each of these assets a little more to ensure your books are primed and ready for advertising and ultimately, sell books.

 #1 Book Description